Sierra de Guane-Paso Real de Guane

 Visitor Facilities And Travel

-The reserve is accessible from the provincial capital of Pinar del Río city (approximately 80 km east) or from Guane town.
-Pinar del Río has good tourist infrastructure including hotels, restaurants, and car rental agencies.
+The reserve is accessible from Guane town or from Pinar del Río city (approximately 80 km east).
+[1] Pinar del Río has good tourist infrastructure including hotels, restaurants, and car rental agencies.
 Most international visitors access the area as part of the Viñales tourist circuit and may extend their visits westward to Guane.
 Local guides from the CITMA office or community tourism enterprises can be arranged in Guane.
-There is no formal visitor center at the reserve but CITMA rangers can provide orientation.
+There is no formal visitor centre at the reserve but CITMA rangers can provide orientation.
 The road from Pinar del Río to Guane is paved.
 Visitors intending to enter the strict protection zones of the ecological reserve require official permission from CITMA.

 Conservation And Sustainability

 Principal conservation challenges include illegal logging for charcoal production on the mogote slopes, hunting of hutias and birds, and agricultural expansion into buffer zones.
 The cave systems face disturbance from informal exploration.
-Cuba's economic constraints have limited conservation management capacity, though the country's national system of protected areas has maintained legal frameworks for protection since the 1990s.
-Community agroecology programs have been promoted in surrounding areas to reduce dependence on natural resource extraction.
+Cuba's national system of protected areas has maintained legal frameworks for protection since the late 1990s.
+Community agroecology programmes have been promoted in surrounding areas to reduce dependence on natural resource extraction.
 The reserve's endemic cave biota is particularly vulnerable to disturbance given the extreme rarity and restricted distribution of cave-adapted species.
-Climate change poses long-term risks through changes in rainfall seasonality that could affect karst hydrology and the freshwater resources the reserve's ecosystems depend on.
+Among native taxa in the western mogote systems, 19.7% of species are considered threatened, including 39 endemic species.
+[1] Climate change poses long-term risks through changes in rainfall seasonality that could affect karst hydrology and the freshwater resources the reserve's ecosystems depend on.

 Visitor Ratings